iotaledger/goshimmer/docs/concepts/layers.md

 The two references express vouching for the referenced value objects, meaning that they are seen as valid from the PoV of the value object which references them.

-A value object is solid when its past cone is known and the contained transaction's inputs are known.
+A value object is solid when its past cone is known, and the contained transaction's inputs are known.

 A transaction can occur in multiple value objects.
 In that case we speak of reattachments.